lhafkamp/minor-frisbee/README.md

 ## Success message
 <img src="media/success.png" width="20%"/>
 Once the final score is submitted, the user gets redirected to the main page and can see what match just had its score updated.
+This is done with the <a href="https://www.npmjs.com/package/connect-flash">connect-flash</a> package.

 ## Server/Internet down
 <img src="media/server.png" width="20%"/>